slbmax/ses-weather-app/README.md

 **Note: There is no static IP address assigned to the VM, so the IP address may change.
 See [contacts](#contacts) section to report a possible app failure**

+## Tests coverage

+Tests cover only API server (integration-like with mocked interfaces); they are located in the one [file](./internal/api/server_test.go).
+The common test cases map practice is used in a pair with the `httptest` package to test the HTTP server.
+The mocked interfaces are used to test the application without the need for real API calls or database access.

+As a possible improvement, the tests can be split into several files and test the application on a handler func level.

 ## Running locally

 ### Running in Docker